Randall D. Smith: Career

 Smith was a partner at Bear Stearns from 1975 to 1996, where he founded the convertible arbitrage department and later focused on investing in distressed assets.
+The New York Times, in a 1991 article titled "Bottom Fishing with R.D.
+Smith" reported on conflicts of interest while Smith was at Bear Stearns.

 He started his first investment firm at home while still working for Bear Stearns, with $20,000 he and his wife won in the late 1960s on Dream House, a television game show.